 So if they were going to take it, we would know fairly quickly, correct?

-Oh, I imagine they will on an expedited basis, and I I I didn't see the schedule, but I'm sure they respond they required a response on an expedited schedule.
+And I didn't see the schedule, but I'm sure they required a response on an expedited schedule.

 Okay.

-But it you know, Sean, it really does come down to who is it now that we have faith in when it comes to deciding these things.
+But, you know, Sean, it really does come down to who is it now that we have faith in when it comes to deciding these things.

-So if it what it didn't take place in Pennsylvania, it was unconstitutional what they did, Act 77, there's no question about it.
+So if it didn't take place in Pennsylvania, it was unconstitutional, what they did, Act 77.

-It's unconstitutional it violates every one of the outlines of what you have to do to make an amendment to this.
+It violates every one of the outlines of what you have to do to make an amendment to this.

 And the answer is, well, you just don't understand how this works.

-And then I said, Bingo, I don't.
+And I said, bingo, I don't.

 If we can't rely on this going forward, what in the world can America rely on it?

-And what does the world think of the greatest nation the world has ever known not be able to figure out how to run its own elections fairly and squarely and counting every legitimate and lawful vote, but then looking at what took place.
+And what does the world think of the greatest nation the world has ever known not be able to figure out how to run its own elections fairly and squarely and counting every legitimate and lawful vote, but then looking at what took place?

 Listen, Sean, you and I know this.

-There's no way it has to be taken up by the Supreme Court, and they have to rule according to the the constitutional facts.
+There's no way it has to be taken up by the Supreme Court, and they have to rule according to the constitutional facts.

 A state legislature is still obligated to follow its own state constitution.

-And when a state Supreme Court, like Pennsylvania State Supreme Court, punts on ridiculous procedural grounds, on latches in this case, and refuses to enforce its own constitution in the administration of the elections of federal elections, That's a federal question that the Supreme Court should care about, should rectify, it shouldn't allow a lawless Pennsylvania legislature to ignore its own constitution, enact an unconstitutional law and proceed to implement that law in the 2020 election and in all the elections coming up.
+And when a state Supreme Court like Pennsylvania State Supreme Court punt on ridiculous procedural grounds, on latches in this case, and refuses to enforce its own constitution in the administration of the elections of federal elections, that's a federal question that the Supreme Court should care about, should rectify.

-And Sean, one of the more ridiculous aspects of this case, Pennsylvania actually started the amendment process in apparent recognition of the fact that an amendment was necessary to do this.
+And, Sean, one of the more ridiculous aspects of this case, Pennsylvania actually started the amendment process in apparent recognition of the fact that an amendment was necessary to do this.

-So if that process continues, all of us Pennsylvanians will get to vote by no excuse mail in ballot on whether we're allowed to vote by no excuse mail in ballot.
+So, if that process continues, all of us Pennsylvanians will get to vote by no excuse mail-in ballot on whether we're allowed to vote by no excuse mail-in ballot.

-Well, listen, I wish you a lot of luck both of you, because this is a critical constitutional issue in Pennsylvania.
+Well, listen, I wish you a lot of luck, both of you, because this is a critical constitutional issue in Pennsylvania.

-Everybody had predicted it, everybody had warned about it, and it was actually a point of agreement, Democrats and Republicans on this one issue, just like Dominion Machines.
+Everybody had predicted it, everybody had warned about it, and it was actually a point of agreement, Democrats and Republicans, on this one issue, just like Dominion machines.

-Uh thank you both for being with us.
+Thank you both for being with us.

 Greg Tufel, thank you.